 Here’s a breakdown of how I worked out an ‘Unbreakable Washing Line’ minimum load.

 |Four loads (to cover for all eventualities):||Wet||x 4||80||176|

 |Safety factor:||Wet||x 2||160||352|

-To be flexible, a washing line has to be made of wire, rope (natural), or plastic rope (nylon, etc).
+To be flexible, a clothesline has to be made of wire, rope (natural), or plastic rope (nylon, etc).
 Or, a combination of these.
 Most washing lines appear to be steel wire with an outer plastic coating.
 Natural products can rot and dirt can become ingrained within the fibres.

 Rope or wire is not usually difficult to install, it’s their ends that are the problem!
 We either have to be good at knots, or have a suitable clamp to hold the ends in place.

 Unfortunately, many natural products will rot.
 Part of the circle of life (“Nants Ingonyama Bagithi Baba” which doesn’t mean ‘the circle of life’, but “Here comes a lion, father…”) Disney has a lot to answer for…

 Whereas, steel or nylon may last a bit longer.
 Steel, will rust and break eventually (unless treated).

 So, that leaves Nylon..?
 Nope, because we have stainless steel wire (which doesn’t rust).
 Horah!